google/ftc-object-detection/TFObjectDetector/README.md

    While this step isn't strictly necessary, it's a good way to get an intuition for the rough expected performance on your device.
-1. Build the `assemble` task for module `tfod`, either through Android Studio, or by running `./gradlew :tfod:asssemble` from this directory.
+1. Build the `assemble` task for module `tfod`, either through Android Studio, or by running `./gradlew :tfod:assemble` from this directory.
 1. The `assemble` task creates a `tfod-release.aar` and `tfod-sources.jar`.
 The release aar is the only one you actually need to use this library, but your IDE may be able to use the sources jar for better code completion.
 Copy the